 The data currently available indicates that during the monitoring period the City Council has not approved any major schemes, which are likely to have significant implications for flood risk or water quality against Environment Agency advice.
-Five minor schemes were approved contrary to Environment Agency advice, the approval of five minor schemes is of some concern as it indicates that there is sometimes a difference of opinion between the City Council and the Environment Agency.
-Later this autumn Government advice on flood risk, and it will then be necessary to consider the City Council's approach to dealing with planning applications in areas of flood risk to ensure that it accords with the revised Government policy.
+Five minor schemes were approved contrary to Environment Agency advice on flood risk.
+While it is to be welcomed that no major schemes have been approved contrary to Environment Agency advice, the approval of five minor schemes is of some concern as it indicates that there is sometimes a difference of opinion between the City Council and the Environment Agency.
+Later this autumn Government advice on flooding is likely to be amended with the issue of Planning Policy Statement 25 on Development and Flood Risk, and it will then be necessary to consider the City Council's approach to dealing with planning applications in areas of flood risk to ensure that it accords with the revised Government policy.